What is the Newborn Hearing Screening Programme (NHSP)

 Your baby has a hearing loss

 In these cases your baby will be offered another screen.
 This may be at the same as the first screen or another type called the AABR (automated auditory brainstem response).
-This involves placing 3 small sensors on your baby’s head and neck.
+This involves placing 3 small sensors on your baby’s head, neck and shoulder.
 Soft headphones are placed over your baby’s ears and soft clicking sounds are played.
 This screen takes between 5 and 15 minutes.

 If your baby has a clear response in both ears then they are unlikely to have a permanent hearing loss.
 However, newborn hearing screening does not pick up all types of hearing loss and children can develop hearing loss later on.
 It is important to check your child’s hearing as they grow up.
 The checklist in your baby's personal child health record (red book) tells you how to do this.